Bisher Amin Khalil al-Rawi: Requested witnesses

-The Tribunal's President had initially ruled that witnesses were irrelevant.
+The Tribunal's president had initially ruled that witnesses were irrelevant.
 During the course of Al Rawi's testimony, the President decided that the testimony of Alex, Matthew and Martin was relevant after all.
 He directed the Tribunal's Recorder to locate them.
 The Tribunal's Recorder was unable to locate them.
 The reason the President changed his mind is redacted.

 Testimony

 Al Rawi's testimony contained many redacted sections.

 MI5 informant

 In 2006, the Justice Jed Rakoff of the US District Court for the District of Columbia filed a court order forcing the Department of Defense to release documents from detainees' Combatant Status Review Tribunals.
-Based on this, media reported that Bisher and some other detainees who were legal residents of Britain had served as informants for Britain's counter-intelligence agency, MI5, but were being held at Guantanamo Bay."Courted as Spies, Held as Combatants: British Residents Enlisted by MI5 After Sept.
-11 Languish at Guantanamo", The Washington Post, 2 April 2006 By this time, all but one of the British citizens at Guantanamo had been repatriated.
+Based on this, media reported that Bisher and some other detainees who were legal residents of Britain had served as informants for Britain's counter-intelligence agency, MI5, but were being held at Guantanamo Bay.
+By this time, all but one of the British citizens at Guantanamo had been repatriated.
 The British government started to press the United States for release of British legal residents as well.